dikhan/terraform-provider-openapi/.github/CONTRIBUTING.md

 Pull requests are appreciated, please follow the steps below when creating a new pull request:

-1. Read [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/) to learn more about how to submit a Pull Request in Github.
+- Create an issue that describes the problem being solved if not already created.
+- Create a pull request and link to the related issue.
+For more information on creating a pull request, please see the [Github Pull Request docs](https://help.github.com/articles/creating-a-pull-request/).
+  - The title of the PR should follow the below convention.
+Pick the appropriate option for the type of change.
+This is important because the release notes will include this information.
+    - Feature Request: `[FeatureRequest: Issue #X] <PR Title>`
+    - Bug Fixes: `[BugFix: Issue #X] <PR Title>`
+    - Tech Debt: `[TechDebt: Issue #X] <PR Title>`
+    - New Release: `[NewRelease] vX.Y.Z`
-2. A [Pull request template](PULL_REQUEST_TEMPLATE.md) is provided to help populating the PR.
+  - A [pull request template](PULL_REQUEST_TEMPLATE.md) is provided to help populating the PR.
 Please provide a clear description about the change requested.

 ## Contributing Code